kamranahmad123/Movie-Site/README.md

 # 📖 Leaderboard Project <a name="about-project"></a>

-**Leaderboard ** allows users to submit and get name and scores to/from server
+** JavascriptCapstone ** allow visitors to watch shows, give likes and comments

 ## 🛠 Built With <a name="built-with"></a>